hendriknielaender/zBench/README.md

     try bench_result.prettyPrint(true);
 }
 ```
-An aggregate runner like the above must have the associated methods `run` and `init` (it's free to have other methods as well) with the same signatures as above.
+Now instead of a standalone function our runner is a struct with the methods `init` and `run`.
+It's free to have other methods as well,
+but it must include those two.
+The run function must take either `Self` or `*Self`, and the init function must take `std.mem.Allocator`.

 ### Aggregate runner with cleanup
 If your runner has to do some form of cleanup such as de-allocating memory, you can additionally declare a `deinit` method.
 Lets write a runner for benchmarking the